fnordoglargh/BoardGameLeague/ABOUT.md

 ## Low Priority

 * Remove first remove button.
+* Undo support if a Score or maybe even a result has been deleted.
 * Add tooltips to explain the comboboxes on the report tab.
 * ELO for games or game families.
 * Graphs for the calculated results.